code-dot-org/code-dot-org/frontend/packages/labs/oceans/README.md

 **AI for Oceans** was produced for the Hour of Code in 2019.
 This module provides the student experience for the 5 interactive levels in the **AI for Oceans** script at https://studio.code.org/s/oceans.

+We have measured over one million unique [completions](https://twitter.com/codeorg/status/1385266661700288513) of the script.

 ![grid_comp](https://user-images.githubusercontent.com/2205926/165404102-87073dad-8d90-482a-ad68-bc475beb6b11.png)

 # Design notes